Virtuoso-fatahi/Book-Store-App/tests/test_cases.md

 - Compare results.

 **Expected Result:**
--diacritics-insensitive search returns both.
+- diacritics-insensitive search returns both.
 Note: Current known limitation may fail — record behaviour.

 **Actual results**
 - no books are shown when diacritics are used